resistiv/VibRibbonPakExtractor/README.md

 Vib-Ribbon PAK Extractor
 ========================
-A simple command-line application for extracting files that are contained within PAK (.PAK) files found within the PS1 title Vib-Ribbon / ビブリボン.
+A simple command-line application for extracting files that are contained in PAK (.PAK) files found within the PS1 title Vib-Ribbon / ビブリボン.
 This tool works with both the Japanese & European versions of the game, and is untested on the PSN version.
 This project is intended as a preliminary dive into reverse engineering binary file formats and using the resulting information to create a tangible product, and is to be presented as part of a senior project.

 PAK Format